EDITOR’S NOTE: To read this article in its entirety, visit the digital edition of the April issue by clicking here.

 During the past two years, the number of these transactions totaled at least 45, up from 27 in the previous two years and well ahead of any two-year period since the Great Recession, according to investment banking firm Baird & Co., which tracks publicly available data.
 Baird says that, since 2007, RV-related firms have announced at least 138 transactions.

-“Overall RV market M&A activity has returned to pre-recession levels with a meaningful uptick in 2016 and 2017 year-to-date,” according to Baird data, which was generated late in 2017 (see Figure 1A and Figure 1B).
+“Overall RV market M&A activity has returned to pre-recession levels with a meaningful uptick in 2016 and 2017 year-to-date,” according to Baird data, which was generated late in 2017.

 There are several reasons for this uptick.
 M&A activity for all U.S. businesses has been steadily climbing since the low point of the Great Recession.
 Fueling this robust trend in particular for the RV industry have been strong consumer demand, low interest rates, significant capital availability and strong balance sheets, according to Eric Stetler, director of Baird’s Global Banking Investment Group.